pants721/skely/README.md

 **DISCLAIMER: Skely was created for personal use.
 Contributions are appreciated, but this is a personal project at heart, so don't take it to seriously.**

+Update: Skely is most likely done with development.
+It works for what I need it to do, so unless something comes up that I need it to do, I'm probably done with this project.
+Thanks all!

 ## About

 Skely is very simple.
 All it does is copy a given template file or directory from `~.config/sk` to a specified directory.